appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/granular-access-control/roles.md

 #### Workspace

 Workspace-level permissions enable a user to perform actions on the workspaces themselves.
-You can create a new workspace, edit or delete existing ones.
+You can create a new workspace, edit, or delete existing ones.

 #### Audit logs

 Audit logs have View permission.
-That is, you can restrict users from looking at the Audit logs for your instance.
+That's, you can restrict users from looking at the Audit logs for your instance.